atu-se/atu.innomadic.com/courses/db/exercises/exercise1/exercise1b.md

 # Introduction

-For this exercise, you will need to [download this database file]().
+For this exercise, you will need to [download this database file](exercise1.db).
 It is a database with music data.

 1. You should create a folder somewhere on your computer to manage exercises.
 Maybe Documents/database_class.
 2. Then for each exercise you can create a separate folder, like exercise2.
-3. Place exercise2.db into the exercise2.db folder.
+3. Place exercise1.db into the exercise1 folder.
-4. Make a copy of exercise2.db.
-Call it *exercise2_original.db*.
+4. Make a copy of exercise1.db.
+Call it *exercise1_original.db*.
 Then if you need to refer back to the original database, you will have it readily available.

 # 1. Opening an Existing Database